ouked/ouked.github.io/_posts/2021-03-15-sudoku-as-an-exact-cover-problem.md

     cls = self.__class__
     state = cls.__new__(cls)

-    state.values = self.values
-    state.a = {k: set(self.a[k]) for k in self.a.keys()}  # set() appears to be quicker than copy()
-    state.solvable = self.solvable
-    state.solution = self.solution
+    // Copy old values to new values state.foo = self.foo

+    // For lists and sets, we have to copy the values to new objects state.bar = [item for item in self.bar]

+    // ...

     return state
 ```

 > **Note**: This is a precise, fast and error-prone way of copying an object.
 This approach requires you to update
 > `deepcopy` every time a new field is added to the target class.

-### Removing and Restoring RCVs
+### Removing and Restoring RCVs (Second Attempt)

 The new `deepcopy` being used for a while in my second attempt, though now it uses the `add_solution`, `remove_solution`
 functions to make and abandon changes made to the same object through the recursions, by calling
 `remove_conflicting_rcvs`, and `restore_rcvs` respectfully.

-### Removed Enums
+### Removed Enums (Second Attempt)

-To reduce bugs and improve readability, I was using enums for constraints.
-This meant that typos would be instantly
+Initially, I was using enums for constraints, but after researching online, I found that Python's slow enums have been
-recognised.
-However, using strings is much faster.

-After researching online, I found that Python's slow enums have been discussed, and were at one point 20x slower than
+commonly complained about, and were at one point 20x slower than normal lookups (Python 3.4) (craigh, 2015).
-normal lookups (Python 3.4) (craigh, 2015).
-This has been fixed, though there is still an open issue on the python bug
-tracker complaining about the speed for Python 3.9.
+This has been fixed, though there is still an open issue on the python bug tracker complaining about the speed for Python 3.9.
 (MrMrRobat, 2019)

-I converted all enums to strings at the end of development of my second attempt.
+I converted all enums to strings at the end of development of my second attempt for a considerable speed increase.

-## Learning Outcomes

-- Depth-first search, constraint propagation and forward checking

-- Exact cover and Knuth's Algorithm X

-- Implementing previously-theoretical Ideas

-- Python's enums are Slow

-- How to spell "sudoku"

 ## Future Development

-Early attempts at this project included functionality to solve sudokus that weren't the standard 9x9 grid.
-As this
-feature would be untested, and most likely riddled with bugs, I decided that for my final submission I should submit
-code with the 9x9 grid assumed and expected throughout.

-I believe it would be a good exercise to re-implement the lost generality: perhaps I could aim to solve **16x16
+Given more time, I'd have liked to implement the following:

-hexadecimal sudokus**, such as this one:
+- Solving **16x16 hexadecimal sudokus**, such as this one:

 ![Hex sudoku](http://4.bp.blogspot.com/-OuYfLL6Ofvo/Ut-Ko5IffJI/AAAAAAAAAGE/fNqAj8Q8U1A/s1600/2014-01-22-puzzle.png)

 _(mattspuzzleblog, 2014)_

-**Multi-threading could also be implemented, to test different rows of the matrix simultaneously.**
+- Multi-threading

-## References
+## References / Further Reading

 Knuth, D. 2000.
 Dancing Links. _Millenial Perspectives in Computer Science, 2000, 187--214_, Knuth migration 11/2004, pp
 4